adamsoutar/unicomp-windows/README.md

 If all of the above has happened to you, you're welcome!

+## Usage

+Thanks to Microsoft, setting this up couldn't be easier.

+First, download the [Release](https://github.com/adamsoutar/unicomp-windows/releases) and run `setup.exe`.

+(No, I don't know why keyboard layouts are in executables either.
+Or why they're dependent on CPU architecture.)

+Open `Settings -> Time & Language`, then press the tiny `...` button on `English (United Kingdom)`, then `Language Options` (naturally where you would expect to find Keyboard Layouts).

+Now press `Add a keyboard`, select `United Kingdom - Unicomp Model M Mac`, and remove your old keyboard layout.

+If the Unicomp option isn't there, restart the Settings app until it appears.

 ## Mac text cursor

 I recommend using this layout in combination with the following [PowerToys](https://github.com/microsoft/PowerToys) key remap: